Boulevards & Byways

 There have been numerous sightings of ghosts in the guest rooms over the years at El Convento Hotel.
 A Carmelite convent in the past, the popular ghost story revolves about Doña Ana de Lansos y Menéndez de Valdez, the founder.

 Doña Ana was its first mother superior, and many say she never left.
 She and her nuns walk the halls, it has been reported.
-The swishing sound of their robes echoes through this hotel, even centuries after Doña Ana’s death.
+It is said that the swishing sound of their robes echoes through this hotel, even centuries after Doña Ana’s death.

 El Bate bar

 Head up the hill to Cristo Street or Calle de Cristo.
 If you’re thirsty, stop into El Bate, a little gem, with graffiti-covered walls and business cards hanging from the ceiling.
-Reasonably priced drinks it’s a welcome respite from the heat.
+Reasonably priced drinks, this place is a welcome respite from the heat.

 San Jose Church

 Built in 1532, it is one of the finest and oldest examples of Gothic influenced architecture built by the Spanish in the New World.
-Currently under renovation, it is closed to visitors.
+It has recently been renovated.

 Institute of Puerto Rican Culture